VerzeHxD/Discord-Bot-Docs/docs/index.md

-# Welcome to [Artist Bot] Documentation
+# Welcome to  Horizon Documentation

-Welcome to the official documentation for the Artist Bot!
+Welcome to the official documentation for Horizon!

 ## Links:
 - [Privacy Policy](privacy_policy.md)